BongoNuts/minecord-tags/standard tags.md

 ## civil:
 <#302094807046684672>
 😃 **Be cool, kind, and civil.** Treat all members with respect and express your thoughts in a constructive manner.

-## cape:
-### **Home Cape**
-Featuring the Earth portal from A MINECRAFT MOVIE
-1. Visit [Twitch](<https://www.twitch.tv/>) and sign in to your account
-2. Watch a Minecraft creator live for a minimum of 3 minutes (make sure they have Twitch drops enabled, you can see this by looking for the "ViewerRewards" tag)
-3. Redeem the code on <https://minecraft.net/redeem#movie-cape>
-### **Menace Cape**
-Inspired by the Nether portal from A MINECRAFT MOVIE
-1. Open the TikTok App (not the website) and sign in to your account
-2. Watch a Minecraft creator live for a minimum of 3 minutes (make sure they have rewards enabled, you can see this by looking for the "Game Rewards" tag)
-3. Redeem the code on <https://minecraft.net/redeem#movie-cape>
-### **Important**
-Cape redemption requires Minecraft: Bedrock Edition (sold separately), with access to the internet.
-Once claimed, the cape will become available in Minecraft: Java Edition on the same Microsoft account. __Capes may take some time before they show up in-game.__

 ## buy:
 Buy Minecraft on your device's store or the official site.